Miguel-Pinto99/Vehicle-Dashboad/README.md

 ## Context

 Repository which contains all the work developed during my masters thesis.
-The project consists of a dynamic dashboard for an autonomous research vehicle of the University of Aveiro.
+The project consisted on a dynamic dashboard for an autonomous research vehicle of the University of Aveiro.

 https://github.com/user-attachments/assets/24c1fa54-379a-4160-af00-b8634bc3b058